nie-ine/Ontologies/README.md

 1. install Docker, managed e.g. in WebStorm

-2. check Docker in CL, e.g.:
+2. check Docker in command line, e.g.: docker images
-	docker images

 3. extract compressed installation script InstallKnoraSalsahSipi.zip in the desired folder

-4. install Knora, SALSAH, Sipi in desired folder, in CL: chmod 755 SetUpKnoraSalsahSipi.sh
+4. install Knora, SALSAH, Sipi in the desired folder, in command line: chmod 755 SetUpKnoraSalsahSipi.sh
 	.
 SetUpKnoraSalsahSipi.sh

 5. outcomment the 3 lines for (lengthy) cloning at beginning in SetUpKnoraSalsahSipi.sh

-6. create new project in ../Knora/webapi/_test_data/all_data/admin-data.ttl by copy-pasting previous one and adapt data accordingly
+6. create a new project in ../Knora/webapi/_test_data/all_data/admin-data.ttl by copy-pasting previous one and adapt data accordingly

-7. restart Knora and Salsah to reload the test data:
+7. restart Knora and Salsah to reload the test data in command line:
 	.
 DualRestartKnoraSalsah.sh

 8. in ../Knora/webapi/scripts/fuseki-load-test-data.sh create link between working ontology and the 'project' ontology as declared in ../admin-data.ttl, by copy-pasting previous one and adapt data accordingly